americanexpress/xcprojectlint/README.md

     Xcode has a way to, at the user-level, specify custom settings for tabs, spaces, indentation amount, and line endings within `Preferences -> Text Editing -> Indentation`.
-However, the user might change these preferences at a file or project level, altering the experience for team-members.
-As such, we want to keep the file clean of these preferences and rely on `swiftformat` to shape the code into a team-unified format before commits.
+Formatting preferences can also be set at a file or project level, altering the experience for team-members if passed through PR unnoticed.
+This rule aims to alieviate the existence of any whitespace specification and provides the appropriate messages for each and their location within the project file.

 ## Contributing